 It offers an interdisciplinary vision of all fields of Bioethics, including the philosophical, scientific, legal, psychological and theological dimensions.
 To achieve this, the program is taught by over 30 lecturers.
 These experts hail from the very best bioethics institutions in Spain, specialize in the subjects taught and have extensive national and international professional experience.

 University graduates: doctors, qualified nurses, psychologists, jurists, biologists, philosophers, theologians and others who wish to specialize in bioethics, whether to sit on Healthcare Ethics Committees, in both private and public hospitals, or to work in bioethics-related research and teaching.

 Admission application deadline:

-The period for submitting applications opens in January 2017.
+The period for submitting applications is open from January 9 to September 1, 2017.

 Information about the documentation to submit